 Yes.
-There are shelled and candy coated peanuts in the Main Gift Shop at the candy counter and at the popcorn wagon.
 The bears are given peanuts in the shell as a treat.
 The Whistle Stop Snack Bar also offers pre-packaged Peanut Butter and jelly uncrustables®.
 Food choices can change throughout the year at any location.
 For highly allergic guests you may want to check with the food services that day.
 Each food service location at Clark's has an ingredients list for each item served for your convenience.

 Yes.
 We have dozens of strollers for your use at no charge.
 Our only request is that you do not bring them into the parking lot or Main Gift Shop.
 We have several wheelchairs for guests to use if needed.
 They are on a first come, first served basis.

 We have an on-call first aid room located between the Riverbank Restrooms and the picnic pavilion.
 Should you require first aid assistance, please contact any staff member.
 There is an AED located in the Railroad Station.

 We allow cigarette smoking in designated smoking areas only.

 Yes we do!
 You will find blue recycling containers all around the grounds for glass and plastic bottles.
 Our show bear Echo even sets a good example by showing guests how to recylce.